Dual-Fuel Fleet Dashboard

 This dashboard tracks the global liner shipping industry’s investment in new ships capable of running on renewable and lower-emission fuels.
 It offers a snapshot of how the fleet is preparing for the transition to net-zero 2050.

-With over 350 ships already operating, dual-fuel capability has become a tangible and growing part of the global container fleet.
+With 400 ships already operating, dual-fuel capability has become a tangible and growing part of the global container and vehicle carrier fleet.

 Breaking down the order book